-The WordPress CMS is free to download, but its users understand that you can’t deliver a professional website to visitors unless you pay anything.
+The WordPress CMS is free to download, but its users understand that you can’t deliver a professional website to visitors unless you pay for anything.
 Aside from web hosting, there are security and speed advancements, as well as premium WordPress themes and plugins to help bring your site to life.

 Because setting up a high-performing WordPress website can be expensive, some WordPress developers utilize nulled versions of these same technologies.
 While they are less expensive than the official paid versions, nulled themes and plugins represent serious security, SEO, and general website health hazards.